 c.
 Sukta mantras e.g. Gayatri mantras.

-Prana Yoga – includes yogic techniques which involves Prana including different form of Pranayama.
+Prana Yoga – includes yogic techniques which involve Prana including different forms of Pranayama.
 Prana Yoga can use

 a.
 Mantra with breath as prana

 c.
 Meditating upon prana in the form of Vedic deity

 Dhyana Yoga - includes any of the following

 These three types of Yoga, all lead to Samadhi Yoga, a state of transcendence.